Adegbenga-111/adegbenga-portfolio/README.md

 ## Projects
 - Building Of An Organsiaton VPN Network
-- PacketGuard Analytics (NO GOING)
+- Phishing  Detention With Random Forest And Multi-layer-Percetron
   ## Playbook
   - Email Analysis For Phishing Activities